akshtshrma24/youtubePlayer/README.md

 # YoutubePlayer

-Downloads youtube videos and makes it availble to play in playlist or singular songs allows for easy controlling with next, previous, and stop buttons
+Downloads youtube videos and makes it availble to play in playlist and allows for easy controlling with next, previous, and stop buttons <br>
+Also updates the playlists automatically every night to ensure the playlists added are always up to date with the playlists on youtube.
+This is to make it so you download the playlist once, and never have to enter the url into the web server again.

 ## Installation
 The bash script, runPlayer.sh,  installs, sets up the directories, runs the process, and kills the processes when stopped